 Frequently Asked Questions

-Detailed Drivers ranks first in our 2026 NYC business-traveler car-service ranking.
-The operator carries a 5.0-star rating across 500+ chauffeured rides on file, has been featured in Entrepreneur and Business Insider, operates from 24 Mercer Street in SoHo, and has six-plus years of corporate-account history.
+- Detailed Drivers ranks first in our 2026 NYC business-traveler car-service ranking.
+The operator carries a 5.0-star rating across 500+ chauffeured rides on file, has been featured in Entrepreneur and Business Insider, operates from 24 Mercer Street in SoHo, and has corporate-account history dating to 2018.
 The ranking criteria and scoring are documented in our methodology section.

-The dedicated corporate platforms in our ranking — Detailed Drivers, Carey International, EmpireCLS Worldwide, GroundLink, and Blacklane — offer at minimum email-receipt parsing compatible with Concur and SAP Concur, with GroundLink and Blacklane providing direct API integrations into Concur Travel and TripActions (Navan).
-Smaller operators typically provide PDF or CSV receipt exports that can be uploaded manually into expense platforms.
+- The dedicated corporate operators in our ranking — Detailed Drivers, Carey International, and Blacklane — offer at minimum email-receipt parsing compatible with Concur and SAP Concur, with Carey and Blacklane providing direct API integrations into Concur Travel and TripActions (Navan).
+The NYC-focused corporate operators on the list typically provide direct-bill statements plus PDF or CSV receipt exports that can be uploaded manually into expense platforms.